 A: Your eligibility for admission into the Graduate Program in Genetics depends on several things.
-Applications for admission are evaluated on the basis of the applicant’s undergraduate or graduate coursework and grades, letters of recommendation and laboratory experience.
-Most of the students we admit have a combined Quantitative and Verbal GRE score of 300 or higher.
+Applications for admission are evaluated on the basis of the applicant’s undergraduate or graduate coursework, grades, letters of recommendation, resume, statement of purpose and laboratory experience.

 Q: Are there any special requirements for international applicants?

 A: Applicants whose native language is not English should plan to take the Test of English as a Foreign Language (TOEFL).
 International students must also satisfy VISA requirements or the U.S. Department of Home Security and be proficient in English.